OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/vpn-gateway/vpn-gateway-3rdparty-device-config-overview.md

 $LNGASN5       = 65050
 $BGPPeerIP5    = "10.52.255.254"

-# Connect to your subscription and create a new resource group
+# Connect tooyour subscription and create a new resource group

 Login-AzureRmAccount
 Select-AzureRmSubscription -SubscriptionName $Sub1